 My students used to love reading.
 Like, really, really love reading.
 And then X changed all of that.
-(Insert the variable of your choice: school, extracurriculars, dating, gaming, etc.) In an effort to change that (and after reading the four most powerful books on the market–Kelly Gallagher’s Readicide, Penny Kittle’s Book Love: Developing Depth, Stamina, and Passion in Adolescent Readers, and Donalyn Miller’s The Book Whisperer and Reading in the Wild), Chris and I set out to reintroduce our students to a love of reading: “Students, books.
-Books, students.”
-It has been a year of growth, learning, exhaustion, and, at times, pure euphoria.
+(Insert the variable of your choice: school, extracurriculars, dating, gaming, etc.) In an effort to change that (and after reading the four most powerful books on the market–Kelly Gallagher’s Readicide, Penny Kittle’s Book Love: Developing Depth, Stamina, and Passion in Adolescent Readers, and Donalyn Miller’s The Book Whisperer and Reading in the Wild), my colleague Chris and I set out to reintroduce our students to a love of reading: “Students, Books.
+Books, Students.”
+And every year is a year of growth, learning, exhaustion, and, at times, pure euphoria.

 Like this morning.
 (More on that in a minute.)